alexkohler/unimport/README.md

 ## TODO

-- Unit tests (may require some refactoring to do correctly)
+- Unit tests
+- Flagging of packages that contain an uppercase letter or underscore
 - -w flag to write changes to file where/if possible
-- Vim quickfix format?
 - Globbing support (e.g. unimport *.go)